The world's GREATEST desserts – how many British favourites made the list?

 Desserts worth travelling for

-Read on to discover the most delicious sweet dishes the world has to offer.
-Which are your favourites?
+Read on to discover the most delicious desserts the world has to offer.
+How many have you tried?

 We've based our ranking on the enduring popularity of each dessert in its place of origin and beyond, and on the opinions of our well-travelled (and well-fed) team.
 The list is unavoidably subjective.